xrdocs/telemetry/_tutorials/2017-04-10-using-pipeline-integrating-with-influxdb.md

 ### Pipeline.conf

 The pipeline.conf file contains all the configuration necessary to get Pipeline running.
 The pipeline configuration is divided up into sections.
 Each section is delineated by an arbitrary name enclosed in square brackets.
-Each section defines either an input stage ("stage = xport_input") or an output stage ("stage = export_output").
-Other parameters in the section tell Pipeline what to listen for (in the case of an input stage) or how to output the data (for an output stage).
+Each section defines either an input stage or an output stage.

-The easiest way to understand this is to look at a simple example.

 ### Configuring the Input Stage for TCP Dial-Out

-Let's take a look at the TCP dial-out section in the default pipeline.conf.
+For this tutorial, I'll use the default pipeline.conf input stage for MDT TCP Dial-Out described in the [TCP to Textfile tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/).
+If you take out all the comments, this reduces to 5 lines in pipeline.conf:

 {% capture "output" %}
 ```

-scadora@darcy:~/bigmuddy-network-telemetry-pipeline$ grep -A20 "Example of a TCP dialout" pipeline.conf

-# Example of a TCP dialout (router connects to pipeline over TCP)

-#

 [testbed]
 stage = xport_input

-#

-# Module type, the type dictates the rest of the options in the section.

-# TCP can only be used as xport_iinput currently.
-UDP works similarly.

-#

 type = tcp

-#

-# Supported encapsulation is 'st' for streaming telemetry header.
-This

-# is the header used to carry streaming telemetry payload in TCP and UDP.

-#

 encap = st

-#

-# TCP option dictating which binding to listen on.
-Can be a host name

-# or address and port, or just port.

-#

 listen = :5432

 ```
 {% endcapture %}

-​

 <div class="notice--warning">